skupperproject/skupper-example-hello-world/README.md

 Since we are dealing with two namespaces, we need to set up isolated `kubectl` configurations, one for each namespace.
-In this example, we will do that with distinct kubeconfigs on separate consoles.
+In this example, we will use distinct kubeconfigs on separate consoles.

 Console for namespace 1: